datahub-project/datahub/metadata-ingestion/source_docs/tableau.md

 ## Troubleshooting

-### Why only some workbooks are ingested from specified project ?
+### Why are only some workbooks ingested from the specified project?

-This happens when tableau api returns NODE_LIMIT_EXCEEDED error and returns partial results with message "Showing partial results. , The request exceeded the ‘n’ node limit.
+This happens when the Tableau API returns NODE_LIMIT_EXCEEDED error and returns partial results with message "Showing partial results. , The request exceeded the ‘n’ node limit.
 Use pagination, additional filtering, or both in the query to adjust results."
-To resolve this, Set `workbooks_page_size` config param to lesser value, say 3.
+To resolve this,setSet `workbooks_page_size` config param to a lower value, say 3.